-Fundamental concepts of logic and mathematics are explored to develop student's ability to think logically, quantitatively, and mathematically and to help them develop their problem solving abilities.
+This course includes a study in the uses of mathematics in society today.
+Fundamental concepts of logic and mathematics are explored to develop students' ability to think logically, quantitatively, and mathematically and to help them develop their problem solving abilities.
 Topics include logic, mathematics of finance, probability and statistics.
-This is a level 2 course.
-Prerequisite: Placement at a level 2 or higher or successful completion of MTH 0320.
+Prerequisite: MTH 0320 or placement at the Lower College Entry Level.